eloquent/phony/doc/index.md

 > *[verification][verification-api]* $verification->[**used**](#verification.used)()
 > throws [AssertionException]

-Throws an exception unless iteration of the traversable commenced.
+Throws an exception unless iteration of the iterable commenced.

 *See [Verifying iteration].*